 “There’s something different about you.”
 Long pause.
 “Did you lose your hat?”

 The value you are to God matters more than anything.
 He loves you and me and cares for us regardless of our appearance, our assets or achievements.
 Whatever standards the world uses to measure value, such as appearance, assets or achievements, our maker doesn’t see us that way.
 God knows us so well that he can name the number of hairs on our head—whether our hair is thick or thin–at any age.

 Jesus himself said, “Indeed, the very hairs on your head are all numbered.
 Don’t be afraid; you are worth more than many sparrows.”
 [Luke 12:7] We have value in his eyes each day.
 He gives us a new look inside and it spills over to the outside that others can see.

 God’s love and care can give us the courage to face the future and have confidence in his meeting our needs on good hair and bad hair days.
 There’s plenty of his love to infuse into each day, whether it’s a baseball cap day or not.

 [Jo Russell is a Christian speaker, author of scores of articles, a half dozen anthology contributions, and award-winning Which Button Do You Push to Get God to Come Out?
-A Humorous Devotional for Women. available where print books are sold and in e-book.
-Look for Give Us This Day Our Daily Grin – A Fun-Lovers Guide to Spiritual Living and Growing releasing for pre-sales July, 2017.
-Jo lives in northeast Arizona and writes a popular humorous weekly blog on her website, http://www.button-to-god.com.]
+A Humorous Devotional for Women available where print books and e-books are sold.
+Look for Give Us This Day Our Daily Grin – A Fun-Lovers Guide to Spiritual Living and Growing now released for pre-sales on Amazon Kindle and other e-formats Smashwords as well as print coming soon.
+Jo lives in northeast Arizona and writes a popular humorous weekly blog on her website, www.button-to-god.com.]